TrejtowiczDominik/brainhub_task/README.md

 - run `npm install` in frontend catalog
 - run `npm install` in backend catalog
+- run `npm install` in e2e catalog
 - to start frontend application run `npm start` in /frontend catalog
 - to start backend application run `npm start` in /backend catalog
-- to test frontend application run `npm test` in /frontend catalog
+- to run unit tests frontend application run `npm test` in /frontend catalog
-- to start backend application run `npm test` in /backend catalog
+- to run unit tests backend application run `npm test` in /backend catalog
+- to run end to end tests run `npm run cypress:run` in /e2e catalog (frontend and backend application should be started)

 ### With Docker